eliona-smart-building-assistant/saml-sso-app/README.md

 The app provides its own API to access configuration data and other functions.
 The full description of the API is defined in the `openapi.yaml` OpenAPI definition file.

-- [API Reference](https://eliona-smart-building-assistant.github.io/open-api-docs/?https://raw.githubusercontent.com/eliona-smart-building-assistant/app-template/develop/openapi.yaml) shows Details of the API
+- [API Reference](https://eliona-smart-building-assistant.github.io/open-api-docs/?https://raw.githubusercontent.com/eliona-smart-building-assistant/saml-sso-app/develop/openapi.yaml) shows Details of the API.

 **Generation**: to generate api server stub see Generation section below.

-### Eliona ###

-<mark>Todo: Describe all the data the app writes to eliona</mark>

 ## Tools